gowriabinesh-ds/HR_Analytics_SQL/README.md

 | **Sales** | **20.63%** | This is the highest rate.
 Immediate review of sales commission structures and work-life balance initiatives is necessary to stabilize this core revenue function. |
 | **Human Resources** | **19.05%** | High turnover in the HR department itself is a major red flag for company culture and management. |

-### 2. Correlation: Satisfaction Directly Drives Retention
+### 2. Key Driver Analysis: Job Satisfaction Strongly Impacts Retention

 A clear negative correlation was found between job satisfaction scores ($1$=Low, $4$=High) and the likelihood of leaving the company.